ResidentMario/geoplot/CONTRIBUTING.md

 ### Quickstart

-The Quickstart is a Jupyter notebook in the `notebooks/` directory.
-To rebuild the quickstart, edit the notebook, then `cd notebooks/tutorials; jupyter nbconvert --to rst --output-dir ../../docs/quickstart/ Quickstart.ipynb`.
-Then run `make html` again.
+The Quickstart is a Jupyter notebook in the `docs/quickstart/` directory.
+To rebuild the quickstart, edit the notebook, then run `make html` again.

 ### Tutorials

-The tutorials are Jupyter notebooks the `notebooks/` directory.
-To rebuild the tutorials, edit the notebook(s), then `cd notebooks/tutorials/; jupyter nbconvert --to rst --output-dir ../../docs/user_guide/ $NOTEBOOK_NAME.ipynb`.
-Then run `make html` again.
+The tutorials are Jupyter notebooks in the `docs/user_guide/` directory.
+To rebuild the tutorials, edit the notebook(s), then run `make html` again.

 ### Example data